SettRaziel/wrf_archlinux/README.md

     When running the model it breaks (last check: 2017/05/30) since the model needs libgfortran.so.3 which cannot be found after upgrading the gcc-gfortran to 7.1.1-2.
 Even compiling WRFV3.9 and WPSV3.9 does not resolve this issue.
+* NCL: If you have problems with ncl and missing ssl libraries, use the nodap binaries

 # Todos:
 * generic file paths will be added later as shell parameters